 Elderberry tea: The unexpected tea for flu relief

 Elderberry tea is another underrated tea for colds.
-Known for its immunity-boosting properties, it can be a great alternative.
+Elderberry and echinacea are both purple flowers known for their health benefits.
+Known for its immunity-boosting properties, this purple flower decreases the risk of respiratory illnesses such as coughs and colds.
 All in all, it’s safe to say that tea is undoubtedly the best tea for a cold and good friend during the flu season.
+In addition to elderberry tea, echinacea tea is another herbal option for cold and flu relief, offering all that protective goodness to support your immune system.

 To conclude, drinking tea, whether a herbal, black, or green tea, provides a soothing experience and can help to alleviate the symptoms of a cold or flu.
 It’s worth noting that while teas offer relief, they should not be viewed as an alternative to medical treatment for persistent or more severe symptoms.